 - Read and interpret text from a variety of critical perspectives.

 - Describe the nature and structure of the English language.

 See specific details about our majors(M), comprehensive majors(CM), minors(m), and certificates(C).

 Declare an English major or change emphasis

 - Prepare a what-if degree audit with your desired major and minor.
 (If you need help generating a what-if degree audit, please contact the LTS Help Desk, tel.
 715-836-5711).

 - Get an advising packet for your proposed English major/minor and mark off courses that you have already taken.
 If you have completed three or more semesters, sketch out your remaining semesters on the degree plan (the last page of the advising packet).
 Advising packets are available from the kiosk outside the English Department Office, on the 4th floor of Centennial Hall.
 They are also available on the English Department website on the page regarding the particular emphasis.

 - If you are an ARCC student with an ARCC advisor, meet with that advisor.
 Bring a copy (either paper or electronic) of your what-if degree audit and your marked up advising guide.

-- If you are a student with a traditional department advisor, meet with Dr. Cathy Rex, Director of Undergraduate Studies (during office hours or by appointment) and bring a copy (either paper or electronic) of your what-if degree audit and your marked up advising guide.
+- If you are a student with a traditional department advisor, meet with the English Department's Director of Undergraduate Studies (during office hours or by appointment) and bring a copy (either paper or electronic) of your what-if degree audit and your marked up advising guide.